 If you are not using daily backups

-What is required for a successful recovery?
+What is Required for a Successful Recovery?

-- Have a daily backup set up and running
+- Have a daily backup set up and running.

 - Copy this copy to another server or workstation with the server version of OASIS installed.

 - Run a validation on the "validation copy" of the database.
-(Video Walkthrough)

 - In the event of a database failure, we would attempt to recover from the copy in the oasis_backup folder.
 If this fails, we would go to the known good copy and roll it forward using AA logs.